evantao96/evantao96/README.md

-# Hi, I am Evan Tao #
+# Hi, I'm Evan Tao #

-I studied computer science at UPenn and currently teach AP Computer Science in NYC.

 ## About Me ##

-I have been teaching computer science for 5 years at Central Park East High School, a small school in East Harlem.
+I studied computer science at UPenn and currently teach AP Computer Science at a small school in East Harlem, NYC.

-My primary interests are web indexing, databases, networked systems, computer vision and computer science education.
+My primary interests are databases, networked systems, machine learning, computer vision and computer science education.

-Aside from programming, I like to run.
-My next races are the Fred Lebow Half Marathon in NYC and the Seville Marathon in Spain.
+## What I'm Working On ##

 ## Get In Touch ##